ghc/ghc/docs/users_guide/glasgow_exts.rst

    *declaration groups*.
 A *declaration group* is the group of declarations created by a top-level declaration splice, plus those following it, down to but not including the next top-level declaration splice.
+N.B. only top-level splices delimit declaration groups, not expression splices.
 The first declaration group in a module includes all top-level definitions down to but not including the first top-level declaration splice.

    Each declaration group is mutually recursive only within the group.